dilshankarunarathne/c-sharp-notes/README.md

 These functions//methods add behavior by execution//doing-things for us.
 Data represents the state of the application.

 As the number of classes in our application grows, we need a way to organize these classes.
 That's why we need **namespaces**.
+A namespace is a container for related classes.